googleapis/google-cloud-java/generation/new_client/README.md

 ## Prerequisites (for local environment)

 This section is only needed for the first _local_ run of this script.
-If it's already done, go to "Run client generation script" section.
+If it's already done, go to the "Execute the workflow (either locally or via Github Action)" section.

 ### Environment